ajc3401/Poisson_serial-GPU_Multigrid_Solver/README.md

 A C++/CUDA multigrid solver for Poisson's equation.

 ## Introduction ##
-The main inspiration was to build a multigrid solver<sup>1</sup> for with intuitively written code that utilizes efficient sparse matrix-vector products (SpMV) and other simple mathematical operations to perform the entire calculation.
+The main inspiration was to build a multigrid solver<sup>1</sup> with intuitively written code that utilizes efficient sparse matrix-vector products (SpMV) and other simple mathematical operations to perform all calculations.

 As a result, the main solver is built upon a library consisting of a mathematical vector, matrix, and CRS formatted sparse matrix class.
 These mathematical object classes are wrappers around a vector class that implemented using CPU operations and one implemented using GPU operations written in CUDA.
 Mathematical operations on the CPU are written in custom C++ while those on the GPU are a mixture of custom kernels and the cuSPARSE and cuBLAS libraries.